brightlogic-tech/project-template/README.md

 ## Commands

-> Commonly used commands which ease deploying.
+> Commonly used commands which ease deploying and development.

 Register services in configuration neon file.